 - What’s my budget?

 The million dollar question… 😉 This will largely depend on the size of your business and how you’re funded.
-Teams that are completely bootstrapped will likely allocate funds differently than a VC-funded company.
-Start by determining the inputs for your budget, understanding who the decision-makers are, and estimating the revenue growth and cost savings that marketing automation will generate (pro tip: always pair budget requests with clear expectations for ROI).
+Teams that are bootstrapped will likely allocate funds differently than a VC-funded company.
+Start by determining the inputs for your budget, understanding who your decision-makers are, and estimating the revenue growth and cost savings that marketing automation will generate (pro tip: always pair budget requests with clear expectations for ROI).

 - How will I measure success?